 Scout bees were checking out the swarm lure towards the end of April.
 Eventually a swarm arrived and was re-homed May 2nd into an 8-frame deep hive box - Hive One - with some pre-drawn comb from last year's colony.

-Hive One is doing well, and weekly inspections indicate steady brood rearing and a healthy queen.
+Hive One is doing well, and weekly inspections indicate steady brood rearing and a healthy queen throughout the active season.
 The original deep box was full as of June 16, and an empty medium box was added so the bees can stockpile for the winter.
 A third box was added towards the end of July.
-A fourth box went on early in September to wrap up the season.
-Oxalic acid treatments for Varroa mites at the end of August revealing a low mite load and two full medium boxes of honey with another on the way suggest Hive One will be ready for winter.
+A fourth box went on early in September to wrap up the season, but heavy drought conditions in the area resulted in very little honey produced, so this box was removed early October.
+Oxalic acid treatments for Varroa mites starting after they were housed in May and repeated roughly every two months, most recently October 28, indicate mites are in check as we head into Winter.
+This combined with plenty of honey stores (more on that below) give Hive One good odds to survive the winter.

-Low population of bees led to an infestation of small hive beetles that had to be cleared September 5th, losing 4 frames of drawn comb.
-Sugar water was fed to the bees to encourage new comb production, and we continued to monitor Hive Two for new eggs.
-I considered adding a frame of brood from Hive One to help this hive recover, but unfortunately the queen decided to abscond (leave) the morning of September 11th.
-Bees were observed leaving the hive en mass to presumably try to escape the issues they enountered this season.
-We will prepare for either a split of Hive One or a new swarm for Hive Two next season.
+Regular Varroa treatment was done, along with Hive One, and no particular infestation was observed through the season, however the low population of bees eventually led to an infestation of small hive beetles that had to be cleared September 5th, losing 4 frames of drawn comb to the beetle larva.
+Unfortunately the queen decided to abscond (leave) the morning of September 11th, and bees were observed leaving the hive all at once, presumably try to escape the issues they enountered this season.

 If you've seen my telescope out at night, I keep a photo album of completed images updated for public viewing, and have recently written a blog post on the best images so far, which are also pictured in the banner above.
 Enjoy!